VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 The first thing we should do is get an idea about the disk usage, to do that I'll go to the mount point of the disk on my system ( it's mounted at /run/media/vega/raid despite the fact it's no longer in a raid array, we'll come back to this)

-so first I'll run `df -h` , that `-h` on most linux commands means to make the output human readable, printing things in terms of Gigabytes or Terabytes etc instead of just a raw byte count.
+so first I'll run `df -h` , that `-h` on most Linux commands means to make the output human readable, printing things in terms of Gigabytes or Terabytes etc instead of just a raw byte count.

 ```
 Filesystem      Size  Used Avail Use% Mounted on